 Articles

-Red rag to an English Bulldog Posted about 10 years ago
+Red rag to an English Bulldog Posted over 10 years ago

 It is still mathematically possible for any one of four teams to win the Six Nations, so the debate in Europe has been more about individual team progression rather than overall supremacy.
 It was clear at the outset that there was no outstanding side and that the competition itself has two distinct tiers.